oalders/no-hugging-no-learning/slides.md

 #### Pros
 * `Database::Migrator` is what we use at `$work`
 * It's pretty simple
+* In addition to SQL, you can also run Perl scripts as part of a migration

 #### Cons
-* `Database::Migrator` needs to be subclassed, which means you have to provide a fair bit of functionality just to get up and running.
-This ended up not being the faster solution for me
+* `Database::Migrator` *needs to be subclassed*, which means you have to provide a fair bit of functionality just to get up and running

 ---